Toaster996/softwareengineering/documentation/documentation.md

 #### 3.6.3 MySQL database
 Generale user information should be saved in a MySQL database, hosted on our own dedicated server.

+## 3.7 3.7 On-line User Documentation and Help System Requirements
+Our Website should be intuitive to use.
+Nevertheless, we offer a tuturial on our Webpage inculding a Youtube Video.

+## 3.8 Purchase Components
+n/a

+## 3.9 Interfaces
+### 3.9.1 User Interfaces
+tbd

+## 3.10 Licensing Requirements
+The whole project is licenced under Apache 2.0.

+## 3.11 Legal, Copyright, and Other Notices
+n/a

+## 3.12	Applicable Standards
+n/a

+# 4. Supporting Information
+## 4.1 Appendices
+You can find any internal linked sources in the chapter References (go to the top of this document).
+If you would like to know what the current status of this project is please visit our Blog.